Clanford Clan 0.24 cc

 Conclusion

 The reputation of the Clan 0.24 cc diesel has never really recovered from the rather negative review published by Richard Herbert in “AeroModeller”.
 Ever since the appearance of that test report, the engine has been widely seen as a cute collectible and nothing more.
 Ron Chernich’s later comments regarding problems with the cylinder porting have done nothing to alleviate this perception of the engine.
-Finally, negative experiences with the later CS versions seem to have done their part to further undermine the engine’s reputation.
+Finally, negative experiences with the later CS versions seem to have done their part to further undermine the engine’s reputation as a useable model powerplant.

 ____________________________